GetValkyrie/ansible-role-aegir/README.md

 ## Dependencies

-  - geerlingguy.drush (Installs Drush).
+  - getvalkyrie.drush (Installs Drush).

 ## Example Playbook

     - hosts: servers
       roles:
-        - { role: geerlingguy.mysql }
+        - { role: getvalkyrie.mysql }
         - { role: getvalkyrie.aegir }

 After the playbook runs, the Aegir front-end site will be available, as will